PagerTree/pt4-docusaurus/blog/system-monitoring-7-best-apm-tools.md

 <figure>![New Relic APM Tool Dashboard](<.gitbook/assets/NewRelic-dashboard.png>)<figcaption><p>New Relic APM Dashboard</p></figcaption></figure>

 New Relic offers dynamic pricing to meet the needs of every business, large or small.
-They utilize the [following equation](https://newrelic.com/pricing#how-we-calculate-price) to determine pricing on all plans, [Data](https://docs.newrelic.com/docs/accounts/accounts-billing/new-relic-one-pricing-billing/new-relic-one-pricing-billing/#free) + [Users](https://docs.newrelic.com/docs/accounts/accounts-billing/new-relic-one-user-management/user-type/#user-type-comparison-table) = Price.&#x20;
+They utilize the [following equation](https://newrelic.com/pricing#how-we-calculate-price) to determine pricing on all plans, [Data](https://docs.newrelic.com/docs/accounts/accounts-billing/new-relic-one-pricing-billing/new-relic-one-pricing-billing/#free) + [Users](https://docs.newrelic.com/docs/accounts/accounts-billing/new-relic-one-user-management/user-type/#user-type-comparison-table) = Price.

-New Relics pricing starts at $10/month for the first user with every additional costing $99/m.&#x20;
+New Relics pricing starts at $10/month for the first user with every additional costing $99/m.

 **New Relics’ APM tool at a glance**